CaptainCrimson/phishing/spt/readme.txt

 ##### INSTALLATION ######

 Are you ready to install the spt and try it for yourself?
-Great!
-Check out our documentation library on the spt website at http://www.sptoolkit.com/documentation for full details on installing and using the spt.

 Installation quick steps are presented below.